Seeed-Studio/wiki-documents/docs/Grove-Relay.md

 #### Hardware

-**Step 1.** Connect Grove - Relay to port D4, connect Grove - Button to port D2 of a Base Shield.
+**Step 1.** Connect a Grove - Relay to port D4, connect two Grove - Button to port D2 and port D3 of a Base Shield.

 **Step 2.** Plug the Base Shield to your Seeeduino/Arduino.